OctahedronBR/cotopaxi-core/documentation/core.md

 ## View

 For simplicity, the framework has two option to render the view.
 One is Velocity template engine and the other is JSON.
-But the tool was built to render whatever you want (see Interceptors).
+But the tool was built to render whatever you want (see _view_ package).
 It’s easy to implement another way of rendering a view.

 You saw on the previous section how to use render methods.

-** TODO: implementation of a custom view (e.g: velocity) **
+** TODO: implementation of a custom view (e.g: freemarker) **

 ## Dependency Injection

-Internally to the framework it’s used some dependency injection.
-We decided to open this possibility to developers too.
+Cotopaxi also comes with a simple dependency injection mechanism.
+This was created to internally usage, but we decided to open this possibility to developers too.
 It’s somehow inspired by Guice and you can see below how to use it.

 <pre class="prettyprint">
 public class ControllerOne extends Controller {